Dimers on Riemann surfaces and compactified free field

-Let us now give a short overview of the strategy that we use to obtain our result.
+Let us now give a short overview of the strategy that we use to obtain our results.
 As a starting point we take the approach developed by Dub\'edat~\cite{DubedatFamiliesOfCR} to analyse the dimer height function on a torus.
 Working with isoradial graphs, Dub\'edat introduces a discrete version $K_\alpha$ of a perturbed Dirac operator of the form $ $, where $\alpha$ is an arbitrary $(0,1)$ form.
 A generalization of the Kasteleyn theorem allows to link $\det K_\alpha$ and the observable $\EE \exp(i \int \Im \alpha \wedge dh)$ where $h$ is a properly defined dimer height function.
-To derive the asymptotic of this observable Dub\'edat considers the logarithmic variation of $\det K_\alpha$ with respect to $\alpha$.
-The resulting object is shown to resemble Quillen's variation identity~\cite{Quillen} in the scaling limit, which allows to relate the limit of $\EE \exp(i \int \Im \alpha \wedge dh)$ with the compactified free field on the torus.
+To derive the asymptotics of this observable Dub\'edat considers the logarithmic variation of $\det K_\alpha$ with respect to $\alpha$.
+The resulting object is shown to resemble the Quillen's variation identity~\cite{Quillen} in the scaling limit, which allows to relate the limit of the observable $\EE \exp(i \int \Im \alpha \wedge dh)$ with the compactified free field on the torus.

 To generalize this to an arbitrary Riemann surface, we mimic the same construction for the family of perturbed Dirac operators $K_\alpha$ and study the logarithmic variation of $\det K_\alpha$.
-To this end we derive an asymptotic relation for the inverse operator $K_\alpha^{-1}$.
+There are various complications comparable to the setup of Dub\'edat: we have to deal with non-isoradial graphs, to take care of the boundary and of the conical singularities while constructing and estimating $K_\alpha^{-1}$, to deal with more involved algebraic and geometric structures arising when the genus of the surface is bigger than 1.
 This requires a use of various techniques including the recently developed regularity theory for discrete holomorphic functions on t-embeddings~\cite{CLR1}, and extending Dub\'edat's results on multivalued discrete holomorphic functions~\cite{DubedatFamiliesOfCR} to study $K_\alpha^{-1}$ at conical singularities.
 Similarly as in the case of a torus, $\det K_\alpha$ is naturally related with a certain observable of the dimer height function.
-The asymptotics of the logarithmic variation of $\det K_\alpha$ allows us to control this observable and, similarly to the torus case, to relate it with Quillen's determinant.
-We use this to relate the scaling limit of the dimer height function with the compactified free field.
-The central role is played by a `bosonization identity', which generalizes results of Luis Alvarez-Gaum\'e et al.~\cite{Bosonization}, that we obtain in Section~\ref{subsec:bosonization}.
+The asymptotics of the logarithmic variation of $\det K_\alpha$ allows us to control this observable and, similarly to the torus case, to relate it with the Quillen's determinant.
+In order to apply this to relating the scaling limit of the dimer height function with the compactified free field we generalized a `bosonization identity' of Luis Alvarez-Gaum\'e et al.~\cite{Bosonization} (see Lemma~\ref{lemma:bosonization_identity}).